raspberrypilearning/cd-dice-roller/en/step_2.md

 title: I have a Trinket account
 ---

-- Click the **Remix** button at the top right of the project.
+- Click on the **Remix** button at the top right of the project.
 If you are not signed in, you will be prompted to do so.
-Once you've signed in, you'll  need to click **Remix** again.
-Clicking this button creates a copy of the project for you to work with.
+Once you are signed in, click on **Remix** again to create a copy of the project you can work with.

 ![Remix button](images/tktRemixButtonArrow.png)

-It should say **remixed** after you click it:
+The button should say **remixed** after you click it:

 ![Button now says "remixed"](images/tktRemixedSmall.png)